 Please note: If your comment doesn’t show up right away, sit tight; we have a spam filter that requires us to approve comments before they are published.

 Floret only lists companies and products that we love, use, and recommend.
 All opinions expressed here are our own and Floret does not offer sponsored content or accept money for editorial reviews.
-If you buy books using the links in this post, Floret may receive a small commission.
+If you buy something using the links in this post, Floret may receive a small commission.
 Thank you for your support!